Why governments put trade controls in place, how they work for exporters, and how traders can apply for a licence.

 Project Alpha @ King’s College London – information, guidance and country profiles intended to assist the exporters of dual-use commodities.
 The Export Control Organisation neither monitors or endorses non-governmental providers of information.

-HM Treasury financial sanctions enquiries
+Financial sanctions enquiries